 - Drinking alcohol is not permitted;

-- Cost of living is lower than other Middle East countries, but there is less to do.
+- The cost of living is lower than other Middle East countries, but there is less to do.

 To reiterate: Saudi Arabia is a very culturally traditional country.
 You NEED to be flexible with your belief system, as it is likely very different than where you will be.
 It will be a culture shock at first, yet you will find it an extremely welcoming place with amazing scenery.